you have questions… we have answers!

 At Curious Jane, the experience is all about building confidence through making things.
 In other words… thinking with your hands!

-We have a wide variety of class themes – revolving around science + engineering + design – with different themes designed for different age groups.
+All our projects revolve around science + engineering + design, with different themes designed for different age groups.

 Depending on the location, we have options for rising K-1st graders, 2nd-3rd graders and 4th-6th graders.
 Rising 7th-9th graders can join us for our CIT (counselor in training) studio program.